 Context & Challenges

-Huge used up-to-the-minute SEO metrics to inform the site's new information architecture and paid special attention to peppering engaging content marketing throughout landing pages and navigation menus.
+We used up-to-the-minute SEO metrics to inform the site's new information architecture and paid special attention to peppering engaging content marketing throughout landing pages and navigation menus.

-As a contract UX designer on the team, I collaborated with Huge's experience director, visual designers, SEO analysts, and project managers throughout the first three phases of Agile development.
+As a contract UX designer on the team, I collaborated with an experience director, visual designers, SEO analysts, and project managers throughout the first three phases of Agile development.
 These phases encompassed the creation of the new information architecture; all-new mobile and desktop navigation interactions; and the layout, filtering, and search of product landing, detail, and category pages throughout the new site.

 Process & Insights

-As the first dedicated experience designer for the project, I had the pleasure of working with Huge's in-house project managers, visual designers, and SEO analysts to propose a new experience-first schedule.
+As the first dedicated experience designer for the project, I had the pleasure of working with project managers, visual designers, and SEO analysts to propose a new experience-first schedule.
 Prior to my arrival, the team was basing the deliverables of their first phase off their preliminary vision document.
 My new schedule forced the team to focus on creating seamless, user-centric interactions rather than just compelling visual design.

-Over the course of this first phase, I worked hand-in-hand with Huge's SEO analysts to develop a new information architecture based on Bob's clickthrough metrics.
+Over the course of this first phase, I worked hand-in-hand with SEO analysts to develop a new information architecture based on Bob's clickthrough metrics.
 With this data, I successfully removed almost two dozen redundant product categories from the site's existing IA, streamlining the navigability and ease of use for the new site.

 For the second phase, I designed navigation solutions for both mobile and desktop experiences, creating deep-linking mega menus that gave Bob's the ability to advertise sales and featured items throughout the site.
 I also championed user-friendly interactions at every stage of design, such as navigation breadcrumbs and fixed navigation on scroll.